fdazen/fda-documentation/manager_reports.md

 ---
 title: Manager Reports
 tags:
   - Reports
   - Manager
-keywords: "reports, manager, daily operations"
+keywords: 'reports, manager, daily operations'
-last_updated: "January 31st, 2016"
+last_updated: 'January 31st, 2016'
+summary: >-
-summary: "In this section you will find a description of all those reports that are helpful to the hotel managers' daily operations.
-You will find important information about current or forecasted occupancy level, guests, channel production and much more!"
+  In this section you will find a description of all those reports that are helpful to the hotel managers' daily operations.
+You will find important information about current or forecasted occupancy level, guests, channel production and much more!
 published: true
 ---